vmintf/WsFFN/README.md

-# WsFFN: World-synergistic Feed-Forward Network for LMs
+# WsFFN: World-Structured Feed-Forward Network for LMs

 WsFFN is a drop-in replacement for the standard SwiGLU feed-forward network (FFN) used in modern Transformer language models.
 It introduces two ideas: